On Human Happiness and Fulfillment

 On the personal side, Scott is a Native Cascadian, born in Seattle and raised in Redmond, Washington.
 His father and grandfather were in the lumber industry, and he grew up playing in evergreen forests and lumber yards stacked with cedar boards.
 An avid outdoorsman at an early age, Scott has spent his childhood and life backpacking, mountaineering, canoeing, skiing, kayaking, fishing, and hunting all around Washington.

-Scott has three children Sage (26), Sawyer (21), and Greta (newborn).
+Scott has three children Sage (28), Sawyer (22), and Greta (18 months).
 He lives in Port Hadlock with his wife, Maggie and Greta.
 They enjoy mountain biking, hiking, fishing, canoeing, gardening, cooking, travel, and reading by the fire.